Dixie Chicks comments on George W. Bush: Legacy

-The country musician Merle Haggard, who had released a song criticizing American media coverage of the Iraq War, said the backlash had been "like a verbal witch hunt and lynching".
-Haggard said it was insulting to those who had died in wars "when almost the majority of America jumped down their throats for simply voicing an opinion".
-The American music journalist Kelefa Sanneh wrote that the controversy "made it easier for smug partisans on both sides to feel validated".
-Some country fans felt it confirmed that the Dixie Chicks felt they were "too good" for country music, whereas some Dixie Chicks fans felt it confirmed that that the country industry was too corporate and partisan.

 As of 2006, many stations still refused to play the Dixie Chicks.
-Focus tests by KFKF-FM in Kansas City found that listeners still disliked them; their program director said: "It's not the music, because we're playing them the hits they used to love.
+Focus tests by KFKF-FM in Kansas City found that listeners still disliked them; the program director said: "It's not the music, because we're playing them the hits they used to love.
 It's something visceral.
 I've never seen anything like it."
 Maguire said she would rather have a smaller group of dedicated fans than "people that have us in their five-disc changer with Reba McEntire and Toby Keith".
-The Guardian connected the blacklisting to a fall in female artists in the annual top 100 country songs, from 38% in 1999 to 18% in 2015.
+The Guardian connected the radio blacklisting to a fall in female artists in the annual top 100 country songs, from 38% in 1999 to 18% in 2015.

-In 2006, the Dixie Chicks released "Not Ready to Make Nice", addressing the criticism.
+In 2006, the Dixie Chicks released the single "Not Ready to Make Nice", addressing the criticism.
 In June, they returned to Shepherd's Bush Empire and sold T-shirts with the legend "The Only Bush we Trust is Shepherd's Bush".
 Maines reiterated that they were ashamed that Bush came from Texas.
-Sales of their next album, Taking the Long Way (2006), and tour fell short of expectations, but the album won five Grammy Awards, including Album of the Year.
+Sales of the Dixie Chicks' next album, Taking the Long Way (2006), and tour fell short of expectations, but the album won five Grammy Awards, including Album of the Year.
 After their performance at the 2007 Grammy Awards, the Dixie Chicks went on hiatus until 2013.

-In a 2007 retrospective piece by Betty Clarke, the Guardian journalist who had first quoted Maines's statement, Clarke wrote that she stood by her decision to include the quote and that the "modern-day witch trial" had been surreal and unnerving.
-Entertainment Weekly speculated that if Clarke had not quoted the remark it would not have been picked up by American media.
+Entertainment Weekly speculated that if Betty Clarke had not quoted the remark in her Guardian review it would not have been picked up by American media.
+Clarke wrote in 2007 that she stood by her decision to include the quote and that the "modern-day witch trial" had been surreal and unnerving.
 In 2016, Maines told the New York Times: "I look at how much more polarized and intolerant people have become now.
 With social media, opinions all start becoming noise, but at that point, people weren't really supposed to have an opinion."
-Strayer said that the controversy "feels like another lifetime to me, it doesn't even feel real—our country's changed, we've changed, the fans definitely have."
+Strayer said that the controversy "feels like another lifetime to me, it doesn't even feel real — our country's changed, we've changed, the fans definitely have".